-At the heart of Dragon Ball, workout routines can increase your endurance, improve your fighting ability, and master your body weight with calisthenics to become the best version of yourself you can be.
+At the heart of Dragon Ball, workout routines can increase your endurance and improve your fighting ability.
+With this full body calisthenics workout you will become the best version of yourself you can be.

 The Popularity Of Dragon Ball Z (Rank & Ratings)